When Takahashi discontinued the FS series,

 The clamshell attaches directly to the top of

 any Takahashi mount.
-For other mounts things are a bit trickier, but it’s easy
+For other mounts things are a bit trickier, but it’s

-their dovetails that also works in a Vixen fit – ask your dealer.
+one of their dovetails that also works in a Vixen fit – ask your dealer.

 One small issue with traditional Takahashi